srinandan/DevJam/Appendix/Appendix 1 - Creating Composite APIs/README.md

     request

     a.
-Click on Proxy Endpoints &gt; PreFlow.
+Click on Proxy Endpoints > PreFlow.

 > ![](./media/image09.png)